Ericleungs/linked-object/update-log.md

 # Update Log （中文更新日志在下方）：

+### 00007 (Jan 6, 2021):
+> 1. Reconstruct the method of "initWithName"
+> 2. new a inner method: _copyLinkObject, it is for copying deeply with the format from linkObject.

 ### 00006 (Jan 5, 2021):
 > 1. In node.js REPL, its getter will mistaken in calling "target" itself, while works functionally in Chrome(87.0.4280.88) Browser.
 So getter will be restarted in use, and amend some codes for better using.
 > 2. Complete deep object copy function by using recursion(It will be used in initialization of linkObject)